NayakanW/Customer-Service-Project-Group-6/README.md

 # 🎧 Customer Service
-Project Customer Service is a project that me and my friends create with the purpose of learning and how to make an optimize Customer Service Application
+Project Customer Service is a project that me and my friends create with the purpose of learning and how to make an optimize Customer Service Application.
+This project is designed to enhance customer support efficiency.
+This system includes features such as ticket management, live chat and calls.
+Built with a focus on scalability and user-friendly interfaces, our solution aims to streamline support operations and improve customer satisfaction.

 # Key Feature
 ## 🎫 Ticket System